Pronounced: in-trah-U-tah-rin dee-vice in-sur-shun

 Copyright © Nucleus Medical Media, Inc.

-Actual insertion takes about five minutes.
+Actual insertion takes about 5 minutes.

 Be sure to follow your doctor’s instructions.
 When you return home:

-Copper IUDs are effective immediately.
+Copper IUDs are effective right away.

 The Society of Obstetricians and Gynaecologists of Canada